nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 ## Car Hacking

 Modelling how things really work is the best start for good protection.
-So any investment or use of real world hacking modles improves your security design.
+So any investment or use of real world hacking models improves your security design.

 Cars and especially autonomous cars are trending.
 Cars are nowadays also